 Assistant Director and Psychologist: Dr. Jan Wheaton

 Ph.D. in Counseling Psychology from Iowa State University, 1984

 Interests include eating disorders, body image, self-esteem, sexual assault, domestic violence, relationships, fertility concerns, adult survivors of physical/sexual/emotional abuse, bereavement, depression, existential/spiritual concerns, and wellness.

-Psychologist, Training Committee Member: Dr. Bruce Menapace
+Psychologist and Training Program Coordinator: Dr. Bruce Menapace

 Ph.D. in Clinical Psychology from California School of Professional Psychology, 1997